MUSIC EDUCATION

 Stage performance is only one of many shapes that a person’s experience of music can take.
 Anyone that’s matched Freddy Mercury note for note in the shower can attest that it just feels good to sing, with or without a soul to hear it.
 If you sit at a piano for a few minutes to see if your fingers remember that Disney song you learned when you were 8, or if you strum just a few sounds on that guitar you picked up at a pawn shop x years ago, you’ve experienced the curiosity and inspiration that music invites.
 Hearing a child of any age play with pride for their friends and family is heartwarming, whether it’s Rachmaninoff or the alphabet song.

 Music can serve us in so many ways!
 Camaraderie, catharsis, cognitive development; a reason to claim time for one’s self as much as to share time with others; a tool in education that supports alternative learning styles.
 I teach voice and piano, which I believe (admittedly with bias) are the two most fundamental means of communicating and understanding music.
 In piano, the intellect is stimulated as much as is musical sensibility, and the sheer logic in the layout of the instrument is perfect for learning the basics of music theory as it applies to all instruments.
 In singing, one develops a connection to the self that really can’t be paralleled.
-The uniqueness of each person’s body and history are is invariably expressed in the nuances of the voice, and discovering the ‘how’s and ‘why’s can be an enlightening adventure.
+The uniqueness of each person’s body and history are is invariably expressed in the nuances of the voice, and discovering the “hows” and “whys” can be an enlightening adventure.

 I’m honoured to be able to guide students of all ages through the development of their musical potential; seeing personalities emerge, inspiration stoked, different musical genres explored, and cognitive function or self-awareness evolve is as inspiring for myself as the person I get to teach.
-Possibly more so.
-To quote an oft-quoted man: "It is the supreme art of the teacher to awaken joy in creative expression and knowledge.” ~ Albert Einstein

 LESSON METHOD: PIANO